bharadwajadasari/genaiexperiments/README.md

 ## Features

+- **Project Management**: Create and manage projects with stack ranking and duration tracking
+- **Team Capacity Management**: Track and adjust engineer utilization and team capacity
 - **Quarter Planning**: Plan and organize your quarterly objectives and milestones
 - **Task Management**: Create, assign, and track tasks efficiently
 - **Team Collaboration**: Work together seamlessly with your team